Technology Tools used

 Exercise 1

 • I will ask the class to think and try to recall the distributive property.
-I will ask for
+I

 a few student volunteers to show how we would represent the distributive